 2. Use Natural Whitening Ingredients

-Tooth whitening products can be expensive, and they can also cause sensitivity.
-You can whiten your teeth naturally with a number of ingredients you’re likely to find in your kitchen cabinet.
+Keep Teeth White and Healthy: Keep Teeth White and Healthy: Tooth whitening products can be expensive, and they can also cause sensitivity.
+Moreover, you can whiten your teeth naturally with a number of ingredients you’re likely to find in your kitchen cabinet.
 Here are just a few that could work for you:

 - Brush with baking soda